 Although the number of imitative words in contemporary languages may appear to be very small (Crystal, 1987; Newmeyer, 1992), increasing evidence from disparate languages shows that vocal imitation is, in fact, a widespread source of vocabulary.
 Cross-linguistic surveys indicate that onomatopoeia---imitative words used to represent sounds---are a universal lexical category found across the world's languages (Dingemanse, 2012).
-Even English, a language that has been characterized as relatively limited in iconic vocabulary (Vigliocco, Perniss, & Vinson, 2014), is documented to have hundreds of clearly imitative words including words for human and animal vocalizations as well as various types of environmental sounds (Rhodes, 1994; Sobkowiak, 1990).
+Even English, a language that has been characterized as relatively limited in iconic vocabulary (Vigliocco, Perniss, & Vinson, 2014), is documented as having hundreds of clearly imitative words including words for human and animal vocalizations as well as various types of environmental sounds (Rhodes, 1994; Sobkowiak, 1990).
 Besides words that are directly imitative of sounds---the focus of the present study---many languages contain semantically broader inventories of ideophones.
 These words comprise a grammatically and phonologically distinct class of words that are used to express various sensory-rich meanings, such as qualities related to manner of motion, visual properties, textures and touch, inner feelings and cognitive states (Dingemanse, 2012; Nuckolls, 1999; Voeltz & Kilian-Hatz, 2001).
 As with onomatopoeia, ideophones are often recognized by naïve speakers as bearing a degree of resemblance to their meaning (Dingemanse, Schuerman, & Reinisch, 2016).

 Our study focused on imitations of environmental sounds and more work remains to be done to determine the extent to which vocal imitation can ground de novo vocabulary creation in other semantic domains (e.g., Perlman et al., 2015).
-What the present results make clear is that the transition from imitation to word can be a rapid and simple process: the mere act of repeated imitation can drive vocalizations to become more word-like in both form and function.
+What the present results make clear is that the transition from imitation to word can be a rapid and simple process: the mere act of iterated imitation can drive vocalizations to become more word-like in both form and function.
 Notably, just as onomatopoeia and ideophones of natural languages maintain a resemblance to the quality they represent, the present vocal imitations transitioned to words while retaining a resemblance to the original sound that motivated them.

 References